BALKANGraph/OrgChartJS/README.md

 # ![Org Chart JS](https://balkangraph.com/content/img/icon-orgchart-js.png) Org Chart JS
+Build organizational chart app with BALKAN OrgChartJS JavaScript library.
 Org Chart JS is a simple, flexible and highly customizable organization chart plugin for presenting the structure of your organization and the relationships in an elegant way.

 ![Org Chart JS](https://cdn.balkan.app/OrgChartJS/OrgChartJS.jpg)